Shark diving with the

 When is the best month?

 We see thresher sharks year round.
 It is rare to have a day when no sharks have been sighted at Monad at all although it is not always the case that every dive groups sees them on the same dive.
-Thresher sightings vary each year, so it hard to predict the best month.
-Traditionally the best months are July-October and the January-February are not so good, but for the 2007-2008 season this has been reversed.
-During 2008-2009 there were no seasonal patterns and sightings were great year round.
+Thresher sightings can vary each year, so it hard to predict the best month.
+Traditionally the best months used to be July-October and the January-February are not so good, but for the 2007-2008 season this has been reversed.
+Since 2008 there have been little seasonal patterns and sightings have been great year round.
 Sightings since November 2007 have been the best in several years so now is a great time to come.

 Diving with Thresher Sharks on Malapascua